Summer Writing Program Instructors – CLOSED TO APPLICATIONS (Application Deadline was February 15, 2020.)

 - A willingness to pitch in on all assignments.

 - A willingness to take risks, accept feedback, and grow.

 - Comfort with traveling around Washington, DC for programming field trips.
 This may include travel by Metro train, Metro bus, walking, or rideshare.

-Submit a current resume and cover letter to email@example.com.
-Please put “Creative Writing Faculty” in the subject line.
-In your cover letter, please note your preferred genre (prose or poetry); your prior experience working with young people; and 3-5 ideas for either writing/creative activities (individual or collaborative) to help participants generate work and/or ideas for elective offerings you would co-teach.
-Ideas can be in bullet point format and do not have to be more than four sentences in length.
+Submit a current resume and cover letter to firstname.lastname@example.org.
+Please put “Summer Writing Instructor” in the subject line.
+In your cover letter, include your prior experience working with young people and 3-5 ideas for writing/creative activities (individual or collaborative) to help participants generate work.
+Ideas can be shared in bullet point format and do not have to be more than four sentences in length.